Does Buttermilk Go Bad?

 How Long To Refrigerate Buttermilk?

-If opened, buttermilk should be refrigerated immediately after purchase, kept in its original container, or transferred to a buttermilk container.
 A great rule of thumb is always to keep buttermilk refrigerated for up to 2 weeks, depending on your preference.
 You can use the refrigerated buttermilk until the ‘use-by’ date indicated on the product label.

 Can You Freeze Buttermilk?